-Buy Food To Live Organic Elderberries bulk and you’ll be able to enjoy them in a great number of ways.
+Buy Food To Live Organic Elderberries bulk, and you’ll be able to enjoy them in many ways.
 You can eat them as you would any other dried fruit.
 However, the flavor of elderberries might seem too tart or bitter for some.
-Therefore, these berries are usually cooked before serving.
+Therefore, these berries usually cooked before serving.

-Elderberries are very popular in Europe and North America.
-The berries are mostly used for making elderberry tea, juice, and syrup or concentrate.
-The last two options are mostly used in drinks and desserts.
+Elderberries are very popular in Europe and North America, used for making elderberry tea, juice, and syrup or concentrate.
+The last two options used in drinks and desserts.
 For example, elderberry ice cream is a popular treat in Germany.

-This syrup will make a great flavoring for desserts.
-However, if you simply want to get the benefits of eating organic elderberries without incorporating new dishes in your diet, you can simply drink some syrup.
+This syrup will make an excellent flavoring for desserts.
+However, if you want to get the benefits of eating organic elderberries without incorporating new dishes in your diet, you can drink some syrup.
 Dilute about ½ teaspoon of syrup in filtered water and enjoy.

 Dried organic elderberries also go very well in baked goods.
 They are particularly delicious in muffins.